Top Day Trips From Chiang Mai:

 Read More: White Temple Tours From Chiang Mai.

-About The Golden Triangle: About 3 1/2 hours North of Chiang Mai, a round trip day trip to the Golden Triangle awesome as there are so many things to see on the way.
-If you have 3 full days in Chiang Mai it would be a shame not to swing up the the Golden Triangle.
+About The Golden Triangle: About 3.5-4 hours North of Chiang Mai, a round trip day trip to the Golden Triangle awesome as there are so many things to see on the way.
+If you have 3 full days in Chiang Mai it would be a shame not to swing up the Golden Triangle.
 Common tours will stop at the White Temple on the way up before stopping at the Golden Triangle itself.
 Once there you can check out the huge Floating Buddha Boat, take a long tail boat to Laos, or search out traditional dancers.
-The nearby boarder cities of Mae Salong with its bridge market that stretches into Myanmar and Doi Tung with its large flower gardens are also popular on return visits.
-The most popular.

 Read More: Tours To The Golden Triangle.